immortalvivaan461/secret-app/README.md

 A simple user authentication system built with **Node.js**, **Express**, **MongoDB**, and **EJS**.
 It allows users to register, login, update their profile, and access a protected page (`/secret`) using session-based authentication.

+✨ Features
+🔐 User Authentication

+Sign up and log in securely with encrypted passwords.

+Session-based authentication to keep users logged in.

+🧑‍💼 User Profile

+View personal details: name, email, and secure user ID.

+Edit profile information and update password with validation.

+🗝️ Post Secrets Anonymously

+Users can share secrets without revealing their identity to others.

+All secrets are visible to logged-in users.

+✏️ Edit Own Secrets

+Inline editing of posted secrets directly in the list.

+Toggle between view and edit mode seamlessly.

+🚫 Validation

+Empty secrets are automatically filtered and not displayed.

+Passwords must meet security requirements (length, character types).

+🌐 Responsive Design

+Mobile-friendly interface with styled UI (Bootstrap or custom CSS).

+Clean layout for both profile and secret sharing.

+🔒 Access Control

+Edit buttons and forms are only available to the secret's owner.

+Other users can read but not modify or delete secrets.

+📂 Database Integration

+MongoDB stores users and their secrets with unique IDs.

+Seamless interaction using Mongoose.

 ## 🚀 Live Demo

 👉 https://secret-app-final.onrender.com/